 an old man with an ink-pad and a large oval stamp, with which he conducted a passionate, erratic campaign against slack morals.
 His censorship was quite personal.
 Some books he could not read and they remained on the shelves in original bindings and without the necessary stigma 'For Adults Only'.
 Roderick Random stood thus neglected, and Tristram Shandy, vaguely supposed to be children's books.
 Jane Eyre, bound and rebound, full of loose leaves, black with grease, fish-smelling, was stamped back and front.
 Madame Bovary had fallen to pieces.I loved the readers '...bewildered, misled...' searching for the pornography in Jane Eyre and the librarian's fixed standards where

 Murder he allowed but not fornication.
 Childbirth (especially if the character died of it) but not pregnancy.
-Love might be supposed to be consummated as long as no one had any pleasure out of it.Interwoven with Taylor's humour there's a pervading theme of loneliness in this book, of characters muddling along as best they can in the face of personal adversity.
+Love might be supposed to be consummated as long as no one had any pleasure out of it.Interwoven with Taylor's humour there's a pervading theme of loneliness in this book.
 Losses sustained in the Second World War are still raw; widowed Lily Wilson now lives with only a ghoulish collection of waxworks of serial killers for company, a seasonal attraction which she opens to visitors in the summer but has to endure every evening as she returns from her lonely bar-side vigil.
-She of all the residents is most flattered by Bertram's attention and let down by his butterfly ways, so much so that she ultimately feels unable to spend even one single night more alone.
+She of all residents is most flattered by Bertram's attention and let down by his butterfly ways.

-Even though we never find out the location of Newby (although it's close enough to London for day trips) there's a great sense of place in this novel and of its livelihood slipping away, eclipsed by the new town just around the headland.
+Although we never find out the location of Newby (but it's close enough to London for day trips) there's a great sense of place in this novel and of a livelihood slipping away, eclipsed by the new town just around the headland.

-As first, I didn't think I was going to enjoy the claustrophobic, small-town mentality of this book, with its considerable cast of characters watching and being watched in their turn, discussing each other endlessly and making do in their dilapidated post-war surroundings.
-As I got to grips with their individual personalities, however, I started to empathise with the complications of their dilemmas.
-Elizabeth Taylor creates finely nuanced, often humorous, characters but is not afraid to strip them bare and expose their souls.
-On the basis of A View of the Harbour, she deserves her renewed recognition and (as I bought this book in a set of three) I'm already looking forward to reading more of her work.
+As first, I didn't think I was going to enjoy the claustrophobic, small-town atmosphere of this book, with its considerable cast of characters watching and being watched, gossiping and making do.
+But as I got to grips with their individual personalities, I started to empathise with their dilemmas and revel in the fine writing.
+Elizabeth Taylor creates nuanced, often humorous, characters but is not afraid to strip them bare and expose their souls.
+On the basis of A View of the Harbour, she deserves her renewed recognition.

 Elizabeth Taylor's A View of the Harbour with an introduction by Sarah Waters is published by Virago Press and is currently available from The Book People for £4.99 as part of a three book set.